kyclark/bioinformatics_primer/README.md

 > "The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie

 Each chapter is written in Markdown format which you can read directly on GitHub where I host the material.
 I also use `pandoc` to convert this document to PDF via Latex, but sometimes things don't work perfectly smoothly.
 Still, there are PDFs you can download and read offline (or print, gasp!) if you like.
-I mostly like to write lots of programs (there are almost 150 in this repo!) and comment on them.
+I mostly like to write lots of programs (there are over 180 in this repo!) and comment on them.
 I embed the program directly into the Markdown, but they are all available in the `examples` directory for you to alter and run.

 Perhaps owing to my musical training, I approach my teaching with the idea that you need to practice -- quite a bit.
 You cannot learn Python or any language just by reading a text; therefore, most chapters have an `exercises` directory that contain code you should write and tests to help you know when they work sufficiently well.
 Exercises ending in `_a` are considered easier than those ending in `_b`.
 Some of the tests are minimal, e.g., I expect something like a "usage" statement under certain circumstances but don't verify anything more than the word "usage" at the beginning of your output.
 I trust you care enough about your user and your craft to actually create a proper help page.
 I include my own version of a solution that you can use to compare.
 I spent many years in the Perl community where "There Is More Than One Way To Do It" (TIMTOWTDI) is something of a mantra whereas the Python community espouses "There should be one -- and preferably only one -- obvious way to do it" (https://www.python.org/dev/peps/pep-0020/).
 I disagree with this notion and believe you can find many creative and beautiful solutions.
 More than anything, the solution that you figured out, that you understand, and that satisfies the test suite is the "right" one for you.
 Your style will change as you grow more knowledgeable and confident in your programming skills.

 # Acknowledgements

-I would not be where I am professionally without a string of terrific bosses who took a chance and hired me, taught me, and let me move on, starting with Eric Thorsen who showed me Visual Basic, Steve Reppucci who honed my Perl and sysadmin skills, Dr. Lincoln Stein who introduced me to bioinformatics and created a "Perl for Biologists" course where I first saw the teaching of these ideas, Dr. Doreen Ware who let me work on all kinds of terribly interesting problems, and Dr. Bonnie Hurwitz who allowed me to write and present novel materials to her metagenomics and bioinformatics classes.
+I would not be where I am professionally without a string of terrific bosses who took a chance and hired me, taught me, and let me move on, starting with Eric Thorsen who showed me Visual Basic, Mike Doll who taught me to double every time estimate, Steve Reppucci who honed my Perl and sysadmin skills, Dr. Lincoln Stein who introduced me to bioinformatics and created the "Programming for Biologists" at Cold Spring Harbor Laboratory, Dr. Doreen Ware who let me work on all kinds of terribly interesting problems, and Dr. Bonnie Hurwitz who allowed me to write and present novel materials to her metagenomics and bioinformatics classes.
 I also would like to thank the students who showed me how to improve my lectures and assignments.
 Most importantly, I would be nothing without the love and support of my wife and children.

 # Copyright